Changing Careers at 40: Should You Make a Midlife Career Change?

 What Does the Research Say About Starting a New Career at 40?

 Although there are no official studies on the subject, many career experts say that most people make an average of four to seven career changes throughout their working lives.
 Those career changes consist of a substantial change in job duties and responsibilities.
 So, as already mentioned, you are not the first person who has wanted to start a new career during midlife.

-A 2015 survey found that almost 60 percent of all working adults would like a new career.
+One survey found that almost 60 percent of all working adults would like a new career.
 (Yet, 40 percent of those people don't know what career they would switch to.)
 And a whopping 73 percent of people in their 30s state that they would like to change careers.
 Thinking about starting over at 40, in a professional context, isn't that unusual when you look at the stats.
-In fact, a 2013 version of the survey confirmed the same thing; it found that almost 55 percent of working adults in their 40s wanted to switch careers.3 So, now we know that a lot of people think about changing careers.
+In fact, an earlier version of the survey confirmed the same thing; it found that almost 55 percent of working adults in their 40s wanted to switch careers.3 So, now we know that a lot of people think about changing careers.
 But what happens to the people who actually do?

-A 2015 research study found that a large majority of workers who went ahead with changing careers at 45 or older reported happiness and success in doing so.
+Another research study found that a large majority of workers who went ahead with changing careers at 45 or older reported happiness and success in doing so.
 In fact, 90 percent of them said that their career transitions were successful, especially when they were able to transfer knowledge and skills from their previous careers.
 Additionally, over half of those people changed careers for non-market reasons (i.e., they chose to rather than were forced to due to things like layoffs).
 Here are some points that the study uncovered.
 Of the people who successfully changed careers:4

 - 87 percent reported being either happy or very happy with their career changes.

 - 72 percent said that they felt like new people afterward.

 - 65 percent reported that their stress levels are lower.